 Start your future facility off right by allowing potential sponsors a role in the naming.
 While you may not like the idea of a branded partner’s naming idea coming before a more community-oriented one, the privilege is an expensive one for potential sponsors.

-Of course, eventually sitting around and waiting for sponsors will get tiring; you’ll soon want to go out and solicit them yourself.
-However, it’s not enough to simply phone up a local business and ask them to partner up with your facility.
+Of course, eventually, sitting around and waiting for sponsors will get tiring; you’ll soon want to go out and solicit them yourself.
+However, it’s not enough to simply phone a local business and ask them to partner up with your facility.
 You must bring your proposition to them in a nuanced, packaged deal that demonstrates the value the partnership will have for them.

 Asking for sponsorships is a bit like writing a cover letter for a job position—it isn’t 100% necessary to personalize your inquiry, but the more often you do, the higher the chance you’ll actually be given the time of day.
 In written correspondence, you should show that you’ve thoroughly considered the company at hand by stating, in no uncertain terms, why this would be beneficial for them.